tweag/ghc/docs/users_guide/exts/linear_types.rst

 Hence the linearity of type constructors is invisible when ``-XLinearTypes`` is off.

-This behavior can be customized using the GADT syntax.
+Whether a data constructor field is linear or not can be customized using the GADT syntax.
 Given

 ::